Virus pummels French Polynesia, straining ties with Paris

 Concerned about the potentially deadly consequences of vaccine avoidance, the leader of an independence party appealed to all communities to get the injections and to reject false information shared online.

 While infections may be peaking in French Polynesia, experts fear a long, high plateau instead of a quick recovery.
-Epidemiologist Jean-Marc Ségualin said that “nothing very significant is happening that shows an improvement.”
+Epidemiologist Jean-Marc Ségualin said “nothing very significant is happening that shows an improvement.”

 The territory has one bright spot: Nuku Hiva, in the Marquesas Islands, where French Polynesia’s vaccination campaign began in January and 85% of the population is fully vaccinated.